agmeadows/Amazon_Vine_Analysis/README.md

 ## Overview

 The purpose of this analysis is to determine if members who are part of the Vine program are more likely to leave a 5 star review due to bias.
+The data set used is for Mobile Electronics

 ## Results